felipepolido/clmclogger/README.md

-# clmcplot
+# clmclogger
-clmcplot tool for variable logging (C++) and data manipulation/visualization (MATLAB)
+clmclogger tool for variable logging (C++) and data manipulation/visualization (MATLAB)

 ## Description

-clmcplot is a logging tool first developed by Stefan Schaal along with the SL robot simulator.
+clmclogger is a logging tool first developed by Stefan Schaal along with the SL robot simulator.
 Since then many researchers have modified the code with improvements, new features, etc...
 But due to the lack of a central repository, each different group developed their own variations of the code.

-The goal of this repository is to 1) design/maintain the general C++ logger to be used in many different projects, 2) try integrating some of these different variations of clmcplot into a single common place, and 3) further develop existing functionality.
+The goal of this repository is to 1) design/maintain the general C++ logger to be used in many different projects, 2) try integrating some of these different variations of clmclogger into a single common place, and 3) further develop existing functionality.

 The current version of C++ wrapper compiles easily as a ROS Catkin project.